Flurry App Analytics for Android¶

-You can gain deep insight into your customer’s behavior very quickly and with little effort using Flurry’s Analytics service.
+You can gain deep insight into your customer’s behavior very quickly and with little effort using Flurry Analytics for Android.
 The SDK integration process is designed to be as easy as possible with a basic setup you can complete in a short period of time.

 Flurry Analytics requires a minimum Android API level 10.